389ds/389ds.github.io/docs/389ds/design/managed-entry-design.md

 The template entry is used to determine what a particular managed entry contains.
 The template entry is a combination of static attribute/value pairs and mapped attributes.
 The static attribute/value pairs are used as-is when creating a new managed entry.
 The mapped attributes are used to define attributes where the value(s) in the managed entry come from an attribute in the origin entry.

 The template entry can be located anywhere in the DIT since the definition entry has a pointer to it.
 It is recommended that the template entry be located in the replicated tree if replication is being used.
-This ensures that all masters are using the same template.
+This ensures that all suppliers are using the same template.

 The template entry can not simply look like a managed entry with substitution variables.
 This approach would cause problems due to schema and syntax validation (such as an attribute using the INTEGER syntax, which would not allow a substitution variable to be used as it's value).
 The approach taken is to use some special configuration attributes to define the template.
 Here is an example template entry: